bernskioldmedia/bm-wp-experience/README.md

 - Remove lesser used dashboard widgets.
 - Remove import/export pages by default and only show them if `BM_WP_ENABLE_IMPORT_EXPORT` is set to true.
 Most of the time we don't need this.
 - Custom branded admin theme in our colors.
+- Removes ACF settings if on production environment.

 ### Block Editor